zavalab/PlasmoExamples/README.md

 ## Requirements
 * Julia 1.0.5
+* The GR plotting backend to create plots for the example scripts.
 * PIPS-NLP with the ma57 linear solver.
 Use the [PIPS-NLP](https://github.com/Argonne-National-Laboratory/PIPS) installation instructions.
 * A working MPI installation for PIPS-NLP.
 The scripts in this repository have been tested with [mpich](https://www.mpich.org/downloads/) version 3.3.2
 * Ipopt with the ma27 linear solver.
-It is recommended to follow the [Ipopt](https://coin-or.github.io/Ipopt/INSTALL.html) installation instructions and install the HSL codes as detailed in the instructions.
+It is recommended to follow the [Ipopt](https://coin-or.github.io/Ipopt/INSTALL.html) installation procedure and install the HSL codes as detailed in the instructions.